Tira-mi-su: caffeine-infused Italian dessert meaning 'Pick-me-up'

 Whether diagnosed or not, if you suspect hypermobility, a range of nutritional guidance exist that may improve your wellbeing.

-Because structure impacts function, connective tissue disorders affect the entire body, not only the joints but also the vasculature, muscles, fascia, pelvic floor, gums and teeth, posture... as well as the digestive track and brain.
+Because structure impacts function, connective tissue disorders affect the entire body, not only the joints but also the vasculature, muscles, fascia, pelvic floor, gums, posture... as well as the digestive track and the brain.

-From mast cells to food sensitivities management, discover how to improve hypermobility symptoms with a tailored nutrition and lifestyle approach.
+From mast cells to food sensitivities, discover how to improve hypermobility symptoms with a tailored nutrition and lifestyle approach.

 NEUROSPICY?